Dawn of the Clans

 Path of Stars | ![]() |

-Average Rating: |
+Average Rating: | ![]() |

-Dawn of the Clans is a breath of fresh air, and honestly so different from Modern Warriors that on some level it’s hard to understand how this world, and the world the reader encounters in The Prophecies Begin, are even connected.
-The cats in these books are cooperative with one another, disavowing borders after the first major conflict.
-The lessons they learn require the cats to trust one another, and work together to ensure their survival.
-Practically every character has kin in another clan, and that is perfectly acceptable.
+This arc is a breath of fresh air, and honestly so different from modern Warriors that it’s hard to understand how the two are even connected.
+The cats in these books form a cooperative culture, disavowing borders after the first major conflict.
+The lessons they learn require forming groups that trust one another, and who work together to ensure survival.
+Practically every character has kin in another clan.
 The only cat who really tests this arrangement is Clear Sky, one of the most interesting villains Warriors presents.

-Gray Wing and Thunder themselves are also compelling points of view.
+Gray Wing and Thunder are also compelling points of view.
 Gray Wing is a gentle cat seeking harmony, but is hampered by his deteriorating health after inhaling too much smoke in a forest fire.
-Thunder grows from a bright eyed kit, to a self assured leader who forms Thunderclan.
+Thunder grows from a bright eyed kit, to the self assured leader who forms Thunderclan.
 Wind Runner, Tall Shadow, and River Ripple all serve as compelling side characters with stories of their own.

-However, as good as Dawn of the Clans is, it feels like some sort of connection is missing.
-Indeed, Path of Stars ends with many loose threads that need the Super Edition, Moth Flight’s vision, to tie them up.
+It also feels like this arc needed more.
+Path of Stars ends with many loose threads that need the Super Edition, Moth Flight’s vision, to tie them up.
 And while refreshing to see borders being frowned upon, it still sends a message that conflicts with the modern Warriors arcs.
 Should the clans return to their origins and rid themselves of borders?
 Where did they come from?
 Why did Star Clan allow them?
 Many questions do not receive a satisfactory answer.

 That aside, the core story of Dawn of the Clans is unique and interesting.
 While it had a rocky start, the series captures drama unexplored in the main series.
 Breaking away from pre-established norms, and getting attached to new points of view was a great move, and I hope to see more stories in this era.